Data Resources For Journalists

 - We built a proprietary Meme Index that tracks the 10 most talked about stocks on social platforms, including Reddit, YouTube, and TikTok.

-- Each ticker gets a 0–100 rating which reflects how “hot” a meme stock is based on online chatter and engagement levels from our research.
+- Each ticker got a 0–100 rating which reflects how “hot” a meme stock is based on online chatter and engagement levels from our research.

-- The Meme Index is updated monthly to reflect the fast-moving nature of investing discussions on digital platforms and reveals new names, the biggest risers and fallers, and spotlights topical meme stocks.
+- The Meme Index was designed to reflect the fast-moving nature of investing discussions on digital platforms and reveal new names, the biggest risers and fallers, and spotlight topical meme stocks.

 - Popular meme stocks that appear on the index include the likes of AMC Entertainment Holdings Inc. (AMC), GameStop Corporation (GME), and BlackBerry Limited (BB), though names can change monthly.